Retail & FMCG

 Commercial data foundation

-Unify SKU, supplier, POS, inventory, promotion, e-commerce, warehouse, and store operations data with ownership, quality rules, and latency targets.
+Unify SKU, supplier, POS, inventory, promotion, e-commerce, warehouse, and store operations data with ownership, quality rules, and freshness expectations.

 Layer 02